 Acquiring new customers

-Imperfect Produce was founded to combat food waste in the US, where a whopping 20 billion pounds of produce that’s grown goes uneaten every year.1 To build a better, more sustainable food system, Imperfect Produce sends boxes of produce and pantry items to customers who know that you can’t judge an orange by its peel.
+Imperfect Foods was founded to combat food waste in the US, where a whopping 20 billion pounds of produce that’s grown goes uneaten every year.1 To build a better, more sustainable food system, Imperfect Foods sends boxes of produce and pantry items to customers who know that you can’t judge an orange by its peel.

-By using ads on Pinterest, Imperfect Produce has been able to show Pinners what they stand for and inspire them to sign up for their first box.
+By using ads on Pinterest, Imperfect Foods has been able to show Pinners what they stand for and inspire them to sign up for their first box.

 By working closely with Pinterest, we’ve developed cutting-edge creative strategies and learned how to meet our customers where they are in their daily life.
 In just three months, we grew spend and conversion volume > 5x quarter over quarter, while keeping acquisition costs well within our target range.